dkaiser014/gobup/README.md

 ]
 ```

-**Note:** this command will only work if the temporal file is already created.
+**Note:** this command will only work if the log file is already created.

 ### **bup push**